deskflow/deskflow/README.md

 Please be aware that the *only* way to draw our attention to a bug is to create a new PR in the issue tracker.
 Write a clear, concise, detailed report and you will get a clear, concise, detailed response.
 Priority is always give to issues that affect a wider range of users.

 For short and simple questions or to just say hello find us on the Freenode IRC network in the #barrier channel.

+### Contributions

+At this time we are looking for developers to help fix the issues found in the issue tracker.
+Submit pull requests once you've polished up your patch and if we use it you will be appropriately credited in the log.